-Recently, the interest on improving livestock products' nutraceutical profiles by sustainable feeding systems has increased.
-In this context, the overall quality and, in particular, the nutraceutical profile of dairy products obtained by 16 lactating Cinisara cows fed integrated in dry season with Opuntia ficus-indica cladodes, were investigated.
-Two homogeneous groups of cows (milk yield: $6.3 \pm 1.5$ kg; body weight: $213 \pm 55$ kg) were in succession fed with 2 different diets (CON: pasture and wheat bran; OFI: pasture, wheat bran and cladodes). according to a $2 \times 2$ Latin square design.
-The bulk milk was used to make Caciotta cheeses, analyzed at 0, 15 and 30 storage days.
-Milk and cheeses samples were analyzed for chemical, physical and microbiological traits.
-On the final products, the nutraceutical and sensorial profiles, together with the antioxidant's capacity were also determined.
-On milk, only the urea content in individual samples was reduced in OFI.
-Considering the cheeses, the integration with cladodes did not influence the starter cultures development acted with 2 strains of S. thermophilus, but caused a higher content of polyphenols and a consequent greater antioxidant capacity, together with a change in the fatty acids profile.
-In particular, the caprylic, capric, lauric, myristic, and palmitic fatty acids were higher, as well as the petroselinic, vaccenic, rumenic, and $\alpha$ -linolenic fatty acids.
-Differently, the oleic and the $\gamma$ -linolenic fatty acids were lower.
-The cheeses of OFI showed better overall acceptability, and a higher yellow color, odor intensities, and butter flavor.
+Recently, the interest in improving livestock product nutraceutical profiles through sustainable feeding systems has increased.
+In this context, the overall quality and nutraceutical profiles were examined in dairy products obtained from 16 lactating Cinisara cows given an integrated feed in dry season with Opuntia ficus-indica cladodes.
+Two homogeneous groups of cows (milk yield: 6.3 ± 1.5 kg; body weight: 213 ± 55 kg) were fed with 2 different diets (CON: pasture and wheat bran; OFI: pasture, wheat bran, and cladodes), according to a 2×2 Latin square design.
+The bulk milk produced during the study was used to make Caciotta cheese and was analyzed at 0, 15, and 30 storage days.
+Milk and cheese samples were analyzed for chemical, physical, and microbiological traits.
+The nutraceutical and sensorial profiles, as well as the antioxidant capacity, were also determined in the final products.
+For milk, the urea content in individual samples was reduced in OFI but not in CON.
+In the cheese, integration of cladodes did not influence the starter cultures development with 2 strains of Streptococcus thermophilus, but it caused a higher content of polyphenols and a consequent greater antioxidant capacity and a change in the fatty acids profile.
+In particular, the caprylic, capric, lauric, myristic, and palmitic fatty acids were higher, as were the petroselinic, vaccenic, rumenic, and α -linolenic fatty acids.
+In contrast, the oleic and the γ -linolenic fatty acids were lower for OFI.
+The cheese from the OFI group showed better overall acceptability, and a higher vellow color, odor intensity, and butter flavor.
 The multivariate analysis well distinguished the cheeses belonging to the 2 groups.
-Further investigations should be conducted to formulate well balanced diets including cladodes for Cinisara lactating cows, but also to determine the content of other important bioactive compounds in fresh and in treated cladodes, as well as their effects on animals' welfare and their productions.
+Further investigations should be conducted to formulate well-balanced diets that include cladodes for Cinisara lactating cows, but also to determine the content of other important of the first rainfall that follows the dry summer period; there is a slowdown in winter and intense spring growth when most of the plants bloom.
+Finally, during the dry summer period, the growth is interrupted and almost all of the pabular essences wither.
+In the presence of optimal soil conditions and water availability, considered a strategic integrative resource in livestock rearing in the marginal Mediterranean, thanks to the properties and plant adaptability of cladodes (Valentini et al., 2018; Gama et al., 2022), which can grow in arid, rocky, and steep places (Vastolo et al., 2020;